Two-level preconditioning for Ridge Regression: Two-level preconditioner

 \subsection{The ideal case}

 In the ideal case, features within one cluster are identical.
 This means that the element values of the eigenvectors corresponding to the features within one cluster are equal.
-This additionally means that the eigenvector does not change within one cluster.
-This places a condition on our approach and the clustering algorithms should collect features in clusters such that the eigenvectors with large eigenvalues do not vary significantly within each cluster. \begin{definition}[Ideal data set for clustering] The ideal data set for clustering $X=[X_1,X_2, ... , X_{F_C}]$ consists of sets of features $X_i\in\mathbb{R}^{N\times n_i}$ consisting of $n_i$ duplicate features $\textbf{x}_i$ for $i=1\dots F_C$. \end{definition} \begin{theorem}[Ideal clustering case] Let $X$ satisfy Definition \ref{def:ideal}, the $F_C$ eigenvectors with nonzero eigenvalues of $X^TX$ are constant within the clusters.
+This places a condition on our approach and the clustering algorithms should collect features in clusters such that the element values, corresponding to the features of one cluster, of the eigenvectors with large eigenvalues do not vary significantly. \begin{definition}[Ideal data set for clustering] The ideal data set for clustering $X=[X_1,X_2, ... , X_{F_C}]$ consists of sets of features $X_i\in\mathbb{R}^{N\times n_i}$ consisting of $n_i$ duplicate features $\textbf{x}_i$ for $i=1\dots F_C$. \end{definition} \begin{theorem}[Ideal clustering case] Let $X$ satisfy Definition \ref{def:ideal}, the $F_C$ eigenvectors with nonzero eigenvalues of $X^TX$ are constant within the clusters.
 The prolongation operator $P$ defined in (\ref{eq:prolong}) defines a projection $PP^T$ for these eigenvectors and the eigenvectors of $X^TX$ with nonzero eigenvalues have a one to one correspondence with the eigenvectors of $P^TX^TXP$. \end{theorem} \begin{proof} Given $X=[X_1,X_2, ... , X_{F_C}]$ the ideal data set with $X_i$ consisting of $n_i$ duplicate features $\textbf{x}_i$ for $i=1\dots F_C$.
 The matrix product $X^TX$ has rank $F_C$ and has the following block structure